Temporal-Difference Variational Continual Learning: Introduction

 In this work, we show that the same optimization objective can be represented as a function of a sequence of previous posterior estimates and task likelihoods.
 We thus propose a new Continual Learning objective, n-Step KL VCL, that explicitly regularizes the posterior update considering several past posterior approximations.
 By considering multiple previous estimates, the objective dilutes individual errors, allows correct posterior approximates to exert a corrective influence, and leverages a broader global context to the learning target, reducing the impact of compounding errors over time.
 Figure \ref{fig:tdvcl} illustrates the underlying mechanism.

 We further generalize this unbiased optimization target to a broader family of CL objectives, namely Temporal-Difference VCL, which constructs the learning target by prioritizing the most recent approximated posteriors.
-We reveal a link between the proposed objective and Temporal-Difference (TD) methods, a popular learning mechanism in Reinforcement Learning \citep{10.1023/A:1022633531479} and Neuroscience \citep{doi:10.1126/science.275.5306.1593}.
+We reveal a link between the proposed objective and Temporal-Difference (TD) methods, a popular learning mechanism in Reinforcement Learning \cite{10.1023/A:1022633531479} and Neuroscience \cite{doi:10.1126/science.275.5306.1593}.
 Furthermore, we show that TD-VCL represents a spectrum of learning objectives that range from vanilla VCL to n-Step KL VCL.
-Finally, we present experiments on challenging versions of popular CL benchmarks, demonstrating that they outperform standard VCL and non-variational baselines (as shown in Figure \ref{fig:permutedmnist}), effectively alleviating Catastrophic Forgetting.
+Finally, we present experiments on several challenging and popular CL benchmarks, demonstrating that they outperform standard VCL (as shown in Figure \ref{fig:permutedmnist}), other VCL-based methods, and non-variational baselines, effectively alleviating Catastrophic Forgetting.